-As at the end of the period covered by this report, Videotron's President and Chief Executive Officer and Videotron's Vice President, Finance and Information Technology (IT) and Chief Financial Officer, together with members of Videotron's senior management, have carried out an evaluation of the effectiveness of Videotron's disclosure controls and procedures.
+As at the end of the period covered by this report, Videotron's President and Chief Executive Officer and Videotron's Vice President, Finance and Chief Financial Officer, together with members of Videotron's senior management, have carried out an evaluation of the effectiveness of Videotron's disclosure controls and procedures.
 These are defined (in Rule 13a-15(e) or 15d-15(e) under the Securities Exchange Act of 1934, as amended) as controls and procedures designed to ensure that information required to be disclosed in reports filed under the Exchange Act is recorded, processed, summarized and reported within specified time periods.
-As of the date of the evaluation, Videotron's President and Chief Executive Officer and Videotron's Vice President, Finance and Information Technology (IT) and Chief Financial Officer, concluded that Videotron's disclosure controls and procedures were effective to ensure that information required to be disclosed in the reports that Videotron files or submits under the Exchange Act is accumulated and communicated to management, including the company's principal executive and principal financial officer, to allow timely decisions regarding disclosure.
+As of the date of the evaluation, Videotron's President and Chief Executive Officer and Videotron's Vice President, Finance and Chief Financial Officer, concluded that Videotron files or submits under the Exchange Act is accumulated and communicated to management, including the company's principal executive and principal financial officer, to allow timely decisions regarding disclosure.

 Videotron's management is responsible for establishing and maintaining adequate internal control over financial reporting of the company (as defined by Rules 13a-15(f) and 15d-15(f) under the Securities Exchange Act of 1934).
-Videotron's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with generally accepted accounting principles.
-Our internal control over financial reporting includes those policies and procedures that (i) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of Videotron; (ii) provide reasonable assurance that transactions are recorded as necessary to permit preparation of consolidated financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of Videotron are being made only in accordance with authorizations of Videotron's management and directors; and (iii) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of Videotron's assets that could have a material effect on the consolidated financial statements.
+Videotron's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of consolidated financial statements for external purposes in accordance with IFRS.
+Our internal control over financial reporting includes those policies and procedures that (i) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of Videotron; (ii) provide reasonable assurance that transactions are recorded as necessary to permit preparation of consolidated financial statements in accordance with IFRS, and that receipts and expenditures of Videotron are being made only in accordance with authorizations of Videotron's management and directors; and (iii) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of Videotron's assets that could have a material effect on the consolidated financial statements.
 Because of its inherent limitations, internal controls over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

 Videotron's management conducted an evaluation of the effectiveness of internal control over financial reporting based on the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, management concluded that Videotron's internal control over financial reporting was effective as of December 31, 2011.
+Based on this evaluation, management concluded that Videotron's internal control over financial reporting was effective as of December 31, 2012.

-Pursuant to the Dodd - Frank Wall Street Reform and Consumer Protection Act of 2010 and related SEC rules, Videotron is not required to include in its annual report an attestation report of Videotron's independent registered public accounting firm regarding Videotron's internal control over financial reporting.
-Our management's report regarding the effectiveness of our internal control over financial reporting was therefore not subject to attestation procedures by Videotron's independent registered public accounting firm.
+Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and related SEC rules, Videotron is not required to include in its annual report an attestation report of Videotron's independent registered public accounting firm regarding Videotron's internal control over financial reporting.
+Our management's report regarding the effectiveness of our internal control over financial reporting by Videotron's independent registered public accounting firm.